postkevone/tiddlyresearch/README.md

 ## Known Issues

-* Deleting a note won't delete its nodes
+* Deleting a note won't delete its nodes, you need to delete them manually first

 * Anki cards support only unlinked references (you can still use backlinks but only for direct reference)